espressomd/espresso/doc/sphinx/advanced_methods.rst

     cell = OifCell(cellType=cell_type, partType=0, origin=[5.0,5.0,3.0])

-Next, an actual object is created and its initial position saved to a *.vtk* file (the directory ``output/sim1`` needs to exist before the script is run).
+Next, an actual object is created and its initial position is saved to a *.vtk* file (the directory ``output/sim1`` needs to exist before the script is executed).
 Each object has to have a unique ID, specified using the keyword ``partType``.
 The IDs have to start at 0 and increase consecutively.
 The other two mandatory arguments are ``cellType`` and ``origin``. ``cellType`` specifies which previously defined cell type